rbaltrusch/stream.lua/README.md

 ## Getting started

-To use the library, download the [stream.lua](stream.lua) file and include it in your project, then require it in your source code and you are all set up:
+To use the library, install the library using `luarocks install streams`, or download the [stream.lua](https://github.com/rbaltrusch/stream.lua/blob/master/stream.lua) file and include it in your project, then require it in your source code and you are all set up:

 ```lua
 local fn = require "stream"